Back to Wood Floor Fitting

 What Are Floors Made Of?

-Let’s take a quick look at the structure of the floors in general:
+Let’s take a quick look at the structure of floors in general:

-• The underlay is the third element and is only a necessity when you are having a floating installation.
-(A method of fitting where the planks or boards are attached by snapping, glueing or nailing them together without securing them to the subfloor.)
-However, such an underlay can work on all types of wooden floor and provide additional benefits like cushioning, sound or heat insulation and an additional level of moisture protection.
+Underlay: This layer is essential only for floating installations—a fitting method where planks or boards are attached by snapping, gluing, or nailing them together without securing them to the subfloor.
+An underlay can also be beneficial for all types of wooden flooring, offering added cushioning, sound insulation, heat retention, and moisture protection.

 This is the typical structure of a floor.
-However, is it possible to install our finish floor directly over the joists without a subfloor in between?
+However, you might wonder: Is it possible to install our finish floor directly over the joists without a subfloor in between?

 Wood Floor Fitting Over Joists